NesyaLab/Quantum-Hybrid-Diffusion-Models-for-EO/README.md

 ## Overview

-This repository contains an experimental framework for hybrid quantum–classical diffusion models applied to Earth Observation (EO) data.
+This repository contains an experimental framework for quantum hybrid diffusion models applied to Earth Observation (EO) data.

 ## Project Structure

 * configs/ — Configuration files for different experimental setups (datasets, model size, noise schedule, quantum layers)
-* main.py — Main entry point to run training and sampling
+* main.py — Main script to run training and sampling
 * sampling.py — Sampling routines and preprocessing utilities for EO data
 * train.py — Training loop and optimization of the quantum hybrid diffusion model
 * unet.py — U-Net implementation used as the backbone of the denoising network